forestryio/forestry.io/hugo/content/blog/3-tips-for-mastering-blocks.md

 The option to either namespace these fields or not comes in very handy.
 For example, the **Text Column** pattern is used in the 1-, 2-, and 3-column text blocks.
 It is included at the top level of the 1-column text block for the sake of simplicity, but is scoped inside of Field Groups for the 2- and 3-column text blocks so that we can re-use the same fields.

 Following the same logic, you can also use a **Repeatable Field Group** to scope your Include Template fields.
 This will allow content editors to create an indefinite number of content items based on the included template.
 In uBuild, the **Link** partial is used in both standard Field Groups as well as Repeatable Field Groups.
-For example, the *Call-to-action* section in the *Hero Banner w/ Image* section allows you to add a single link inside of the `cta` field group.
+For example, the *Call-to-action* field in the *Hero Banner w/ Image* block allows you to add a single link inside of the `cta` field group.
 The two header variants, on the other hand, include a navigation menu that is constructed by creating a Repeatable Field Group that includes the same link partial.

 ## Pass Page Context To Your Hugo Block Layouts